YounisLab/genome-db/README.md

 docker-compose up
 ```

-In order for the app to serve data, we must unpack the data files and load it into mongodb:
+In order for the app to serve data, we must unpack the data files and load it
+into mongodb.
+To do so, we first need to install the [`mongoimport`](https://docs.mongodb.com/database-tools/mongoimport/) tool.
+The actual commands are defined in a wrapper script, which can be run as follows:

 ```
 cd ./src/server/seed/data
 unzip data.zip

-# Make sure `docker-compose up` is running before executing the command below:
+# Make sure mongoimport is installed before executing the command below:
 ./seed-mongo.sh mongodb://localhost/genomedb
 ```